 Afterwards, you can go to one of the Bansko hot springs and we can guarantee you that you’ve never felt more relaxed in your life!

 #17 Enjoy a yoga class in Bansko

 There are a few yoga studios in Bansko and they all have a good reputation.
 Depending on the time of year you’re in Bansko there will be classes every day or just a few times a week.

 Just like for massages, Lotus Vibe is a really good place to go.
 They offer Hatha Yoga and Aerial Yoga and they’re supposedly the best place in town!

 In general, there are different types of yoga in Bansko from aerial yoga to more traditional yoga.
 You can always stop by the studios and ask about their styles and times to figure out which one best fits what you’re looking for.

-Sometimes you can even find expats doing outdoor yoga in the park.
+Sometimes you can even find expats and nomads doing outdoor yoga in the park.
 It’s definitely not hard finding a place to do yoga in Bansko!